Blog: Enterprise Video Platform Development: A Complete Guide for 2026

 How do we handle GDPR for a corporate video platform?

-Four must-haves: a signed DPA with every sub-processor, documented data retention with automated purge, DSAR workflow (export / delete within 30 days), and an EU-resident primary storage region.
-Kaltura and Vimeo Enterprise offer EU hosting as a contracted option; custom stacks on S3 EU + CloudFront EU origin are straightforward to configure.
+Four must-haves: a signed DPA with every sub-processor, documented data retention with automated purge, a DSAR workflow (export or delete within 30 days), and an EU-resident primary storage region.
+Kaltura and Vimeo Enterprise offer EU hosting as a contracted option; custom stacks on S3 EU plus a CloudFront EU origin are straightforward to configure.

 How does Agent Engineering actually speed up a custom EVP build?

-We use AI agents for integration glue, test generation, player UI scaffolding, and DRM token plumbing — the boilerplate-heavy parts of a video build.
-Every generated change is reviewed by a senior engineer, so quality does not drop, but the timeline compresses by 25–40%.
+We use AI agents for integration glue, test generation, player-UI scaffolding, and DRM token plumbing, the boilerplate-heavy parts of a video build.
+Every generated change is reviewed by a senior engineer, so quality holds while the timeline compresses by 25–40%.
 That is how we offer 10–18 week delivery where a traditional consultancy quotes 20–26.

 Architecture